WoodWing/elvis-image-recognition/README.md

 ## v2.0.0
 - Added support for translating tags into different languages (using Google Translate)
 - New recognize REST API to detect existing assets in Elvis
+- Added support for uploads using the Elvis desktop client
+- Changed default tags field to the new "Tags from AI" field, this field is introduced with Elvis 5.26.
 - Refactored package structure

 ## v1.1.0